-Our strategic approach, as set out in our Group procurement strategy, has the following aims:
+Our strategic approach, as set out in our company procurement strategy, has the following aims:

 develop long term, stable relationships with top performing suppliers and manufacturers

 ensure that our trading relationships remain on a price competitive basis at all times

 act with honesty and integrity at all times

 Recent initiatives to enhance our supply chain relationships include:

 Supply Chain Business Briefing.
 We hold these events annually to keep our preferred suppliers informed on topics such as the supplier experience and our sustainability strategy.

 Better payment systems.
 As well as being a signatory of the government's prompt payment code we have introduced a new "iSupplier portal" which gives our supply chain partners access to our Purchase to Pay system, where they can see the status and progress of their invoices.
 We believe we are the only construction company that has introduced this sort of facility.

 Supply Chain Sustainability School.
 We encourage our suppliers to enrol in the Supply Chain Sustainability School, an initiative that supports a common approach to addressing sustainability within our industry.
 Suppliers who join can use a self-assessment tool to evaluate their own sustainability performance and then based on this, receive a personalised training plan and access to the numerous school events we run.
 Through our relationship with the School we host training workshops on topics such as CEEQUAL, responsible sourcing and carbon.

 We have also set up a cross-functional team to identify how we can continue to attract and retain the best supply chain partners.